 - Open the DOC file of choice into Microsoft Word

 - Click the location you wish to save the file to (desktop, etc)

 - Name the file in the space provided, then from the dropdown menu that reads ‘Word Document (.doc)’, select PDF

-The main reason people need a different document file type is when they’re sending something to a person or company who prefers something other than DOC.
+The main reason people need different document file types is when they’re sending something to a person or company who prefers something other than DOC.
 For example, in a professional setting it’s much more likely to use PDF as a default over DOC.
 The edit functions of DOC make them inferior in a lot of business areas, as documents are meant to be unedited in business.

 The DOC file loses some of its value in situations where editing is a negative rather than a positive.
-Official documents and important logs such as guides, terms and agreements and contracts are meant to stay unedited when they’re sent to customers.
+Official documents and important logs such as guides, terms, agreements and contracts are meant to stay unedited when they’re sent to customers.
 This is when the DOC is a weakness for a company.